 Pastreich has served as a consultant for government organizations, local government, NGOs, businesses and the media in Korea, but also in Japan and the United States.

-Pastreich started his work in international relations as Director of the policy think tank KORUS House (2005-2007), which he founded, at the Korean Embassy in Washington D.C. in 2005.
-His seminar series at the Korean Embassy became a central location for the discussion of policy related to Northeast Asia.
+Pastreich started his work in international relations as Director of the policy think tank KORUS House (2005-2007) at the Korean Embassy in Washington D.C. in 2005.
+The seminar series that he ran at the Korean Embassy became a central location for the discussion of policy related to Northeast Asia for two years.

-He also served as the editor-in-chief of the official on-line newspaper of the Korean Overseas Information Service “Dynamic Korea.”
-Under Pastreich’s leadership, Dynamic Korea expanded to be a critical source of objective analysis on contemporary issues in Korea, and across Asia to a degree rare for a government publication.
+He also served as the editor-in-chief of the official online newspaper produced by the Ministry of Foreign Affairs “Dynamic Korea.”
+Under Pastreich’s leadership, Dynamic Korea expanded to be a critical source of objective analysis on contemporary issues in Korea, and across Asia, to a degree rare for a government publication.

-Pastreich was best known during the first four years in Korea for his writings on science policy and his research projects together with the Korea Institute for Bioscience and Biotechnology, the Korea Institute for Nuclear Safety, the Korea Institute for Geoscience and Materials, the Korea Research Institute for Standards and Science and Seoul National University.
+He wrote extensively on science policy and his research projects together with the Korea Institute for Bioscience and Biotechnology, the Korea Institute for Nuclear Safety, the Korea Institute for Geoscience and Materials, the Korea Research Institute for Standards and Science and Seoul National University. established him as a major figure in science policy.

 Pastreich started his career as an assistant professor of Japanese literature at the University of Illinois (1998-2005).
-He has also taught at Harvard University, George Washington University, Woosong University and the Korean Institute of Foreign Affairs and National Security.
+He also served as an associate professor at Kyunghee University (2011-2018).
+He has taught at Harvard University, George Washington University, and the Korean Institute of Foreign Affairs and National Security.

 Pastreich received a B.A. in Chinese literature from Yale University (1987), a Master’s Degree in comparative culture from the University of Tokyo (1992) and a Ph.D. in East Asian Languages and Civilizations from Harvard University (1997).
 He studied abroad at National Taiwan University (1984-85) and Korea University (1998).